122 total views, 2 views today

 (1) The Church of Jesus Christ of Latter-day Saints International Genealogical Index (IGI), Ancestral Files (AF), Pedigree Resource Files (PRF), and Family Tree records.
 (2) The General Register Office of Births, Marriages and Deaths of England and Wales from 1937 to the present day.
 (3) The Population Census of England and Wales for the years 1841-1911.
 (4) Grants of Probate Registers of the United Kingdom from 1858.
 (5) West Surrey Family History Society Parish register transcripts that are now on-line at Ancestry.com.
 (6) Electoral Rolls of New South Wales, Victoria, and Western Australia, Australia.
 (7) Baptism, marriage, burial and cemetery registers of various countries including: Canada, New Zealand, Australia, and the United States of America.
 (8) The Population Census Enumeration Schedules of the United States for the years 1790-1940.
 (9) Shipping records for emigration from the United Kingdom to Canada, New Zealand, Australia, and the United States of America.
 (10) The National Archives UK online Database records for military awards, wills, and other documents.
 (11) The London Metropolitan Archives.
 (12) Find-A-Grave web site at: http://www.findagrave.com/cgi-bin/fg.cgi (13) Billion Graves at: https://billiongraves.com/ (14) The National Library of Australia, Trove Collection of Digitised Newspapers at: http://trove.nla.gov.au/newspaper/ .

 Haplogroup R-M269 is the most common European Y-chromosomal lineage, increasing in frequency from east to west, and carried by 110 million European men.
 It is found in low frequencies in Turkey and the northern Fertile Crescent, while its highest frequencies are in Western Europe.
+The greater the number of Marker Values that are the same, the closer the two testers will be genetically related to each other.

 The relative contributions to modern European populations of Paleolithic hunter-gatherers and Neolithic farmers from the Near East have been intensely debated.
 Previous studies suggested a Paleolithic origin; however, two recent studies agree that this haplogroup has a more recent origin in Europe—yet they disagree on the timing of its spread.